The Great British Bake Off's Kate Lyon receives medical attention in the tent after she cuts her finger and feels faint

 In the upcoming episode, presenter Sandi Toksvig and the show's medical team have to attend to Kate while she sits on the floor and feels unwell

-There’s drama in The Great British Bake Off next week when Kate Lyon cuts her finger, feels faint and has to be attended to in the tent by medics.
+There’s drama in The Great British Bake Off’s Italian Week when Kate Lyon cuts her finger, feels faint and has to be attended to in the tent by medics.

 A Channel 4 spokesperson told RadioTimes.com, “Kate hurt her finger on a fan, but after having a plaster applied she carried on with her bake.”